-Based on an initial public offering price of \$7.50 per share, we estimate that the net proceeds from our sale of shares of common stock in this offering, after deducting estimated underwriting commissions and estimated offering expenses, will be approximately \$36,875,000 if we sell the minimum of \$40,000,000 of common stock or \$55,825,000 if we sell all \$60,000,000 of common stock in this offering.
+Based on an assumed initial public offering price of \$7.00 per share, the mid-point of the range set forth on the cover page of this prospectus, we estimate that the net proceeds from our sale of shares of common stock in this offering, after deducting estimated underwriting commissions and estimated offering expenses, will be approximately \$[•] if we sell the minimum of \$40,000,000 of common stock or \$[•] if we sell all \$50,000,000 of common stock in this offering.
 However, this is a best efforts offering and, in the event that the minimum amount of common stock is not sold and all funds are returned to purchasers, we will not sell any shares or receive any proceeds.